JoshWolper/quik-deform/quikDeformPlugin/ReadMe.txt

 	"need to recompute" text that shows up when you change inputs - kind of done but has bugs so not using atm
 - set point constraints in attribute editor - DONE
 - set ground constraints in the attribute editor - DONE

-- make a GUI menu in Mel to allow initial data setting
+- make a GUI menu in Mel to allow initial data setting - DONE
-	- potential bug about having multiple GUI items of same name
+- allow creating multiple quikDeformNodes simultaneously - DONE
+- make sure thin-shell works with maya planes - DONE works but only in certain configurations

+- save data when saving Maya scene nAttr.setStorable(true)? this stores the parameters but not the positions since they're stored and retrieved at run time need to keyframe every position
+- make recompute happen when you change the initial mesh move originalVertices and triangles into inputIO and compare it when necessary

+- figure out why cloth is so slow
 - add wind parameters to GUI

-- make sure thin-shell works with maya planes
+- test if rendering works
-- make recompute happen when you change the initial mesh

-- allow creating multiple quikDeformNodes (smart naming)
-- save data when saving Maya scene nAttr.setStorable(true)?
 - starting frame
 - subdivision slider
 	dynamically change a to allow subdivisions